Information-Theoretic Approaches to Differential Privacy: Preliminaries

 \section{Preliminaries}

 This section is reserved for a review of some important preliminaries from the differential privacy literature.
-We begin with defining the notion of neighborhood for datasets and the sensitivity of differential privacy. \begin{definition} For two neighboring datasets, that differ in a single entry, the following equality holds where $d(.,.)$ denotes the Hamming or $l_1$ distance between two datasets \cite{DR05}. \end{definition} \begin{definition} Global sensitivity $s$ of a function (or a query) $q: D \rightarrow \mathbb{R}^k$ is the smallest possible upper bound on the distance between the images of $q$ when applied to two neighboring datasets $x$ and $\tilde{x}$, i.e. the $l_1$ distance is bounded by $\|q(x)-q(\tilde{x})\|_1 \leq s$ \cite{DMNA06} . \end{definition} Basically, sensitivity of a differentially private mechanism of Definition \ref{def:sens} is the tightest upper bound on the images of a query (a mapping function) for neighbors.
-It is a function of the type of the query having an opposite relationship with the privacy since higher sensitivity of the query refers to a stronger requirement for privacy guarantee, consequently more noise is needed to achieve that guarantee.
+We begin with defining the notion of neighborhood of datasets and the sensitivity of differential privacy. \begin{definition} Two datasets $x$ and $\tilde{x}$ are called neighbors, if the following equality holds where $d(.,.)$ denotes the Hamming or $l_1$ distance between the datasets \cite{DR05}. \end{definition}

+Definition \ref{eq:distance} considers symmetry among neighbors in terms of the size of the dataset as depicted in Figure \ref{fig:dp_def}.
+This is further relaxed to include the datasets, where neighborhood is due to addition or removal of a record as shown in Figure \ref{fig:dp_def2}.
+In both cases, neighbors differ in a single row. \begin{definition} Global sensitivity, denoted by $s$, of a function (or a query) $q: D \rightarrow \mathbb{R}^k$ is the smallest possible upper bound on the distance between the images of $q$ when applied to two neighboring datasets $x$ and $\tilde{x}$.
+This means that the $l_1$ distance is bounded as follows $\|q(x)-q(\tilde{x})\|_1 \leq s$ \cite{DMNA06} . \end{definition}

+Basically, sensitivity of a differentially private mechanism of Definition \ref{def:sens} is the tightest upper bound on the images of a query (a mapping function) for neighbors.
+It is a function of the type of the query having an opposite relationship with the privacy, since higher sensitivity of the query refers to a stronger requirement for privacy guarantee, consequently more noise is needed to achieve that guarantee.

 The original definition of differential privacy makes use of this notion of neighborhood between datasets.
 An informal definition is depicted in Figure \ref{fig:dp_def}.
-Accordingly, a mechanism $\mathcal{M}$ is said to be differentially private if for any two neighboring datasets, corresponding outputs of the mechanism, Output 1 and 2 are indistinguishable.
+Accordingly, a mechanism $\mathcal{M}$ is said to be differentially private if for any two neighboring datasets, corresponding outputs of the mechanism, Outputs 1 and 2, are indistinguishable.
 In other words, the output of a differentially private mechanism is expected to behave in the same way whether or not one contributes the dataset with their data.
-The following formal definition of differential privacy introduced and studied by Dwork \textit{et al.} in various publications \cite{D06, D08, DR05} will clarify the mathematical meaning of indistinguishability of the outputs corresponding to neighboring datasets.
+The following formal definition of differential privacy introduced and studied by Dwork \textit{et al.} in various publications \cite{D06, D08, DR05} clarifies the mathematical meaning of indistinguishability of the outputs corresponding to neighboring datasets.

 \begin{definition} $(\epsilon, \delta)-$ differential privacy: A randomized algorithm $\mathcal{M}$ is $(\epsilon, \delta)-$ differentially private if $\forall S \subseteq Range(\mathcal{M})$ and $\forall x, \tilde{x}$ that are neighbors within the domain of $\mathcal{M}$, the following inequality holds.